-The following areas are reserved for domestic investors.

-1. Areas exclusively reserved for the Government:
+Areas reserved for domestic investors

-- Postal services except courier services; - Transmission and supply of electrical energy through the Integrated National Grid System; and - Passenger air transport services using aircraft with a capacity of more than 50 passengers.

-2. Areas reserved for joint-venture investment with the government:

-- Production of weapons and ammunition; - Telecommunication services.

-3. Areas exclusively reserved for domestic investors:
+- 1. Areas exclusively reserved for the Government: - Postal services except courier services; - Transmission and supply of electrical energy through the Integrated National Grid System; and - Passenger air transport services using aircraft with a capacity of more than 50 passengers. - 2.
+Areas reserved for joint-venture investment with the government: - Production of weapons and ammunition; - Telecommunication services. - 3.
+Areas exclusively reserved for domestic investors: